History of the Soviet Union (1982–1991): Dissolution of the Soviet Union

-Andrei Grachev, the Deputy Head of the Intelligence Department of the Central Committee, summed up the denouement of the downfall quite cogently:
+Andrei Grachev, the Deputy Head of the Intelligence Department of the Central Committee, summed up the denouement of the downfall:

-"Gorbachev actually put the sort of final blow to the resistance of the Soviet Union by killing the fear of the people.
-It was still that this country was governed and kept together, as a structure, as a government structure, by the fear from Stalinist times."
+Gorbachev actually put the sort of final blow to the resistance of the Soviet Union by killing the fear of the people.
+It was still that this country was governed and kept together, as a structure, as a government structure, by the fear from Stalinist times.